+Minor Requirements: Twenty (20) semester hours.
 At least twelve (12) semester hours must be taken at Aquinas.
 A minimum of two (2) courses must be at the 300 level or above.
 A minimum 2.0 GPA is required for the minor.
 Only courses with a grade of C- or better will count toward the minor.

-AQUINAS REQUIREMENTS GRADE PREREQUISITES

-PHIL 100 Know Thyself PHIL 200 Logic 4.0 4.0

-Choose twelve (12) semester hours of Philosophy electives:
+AQUINAS REQUIREMENTS GRADE PREREQUISITES PHIL 100 Know Thyself 4.0 PHIL 200 Logic 4.0 Choose twelve (12) semester hours of Philosophy electives: choose twelve (12) semester hours of Philosophy electives.
 4.0 4.0

-4.0

 PHIL 100 Know Thyself (4) Introducing students to basic principles of logic necessary for critical thinking and its expression in written and oral forms, this course treats the perennial question of the nature of the human being in historical and systematic terms.
-Following Socrates, we answer the charge: γνῶθι σεαυτόν (gnōthi seauton) or 'know thyself.'
+Following Socrates, we answer the charge: $\gamma v \tilde{\omega} \theta{L} \sigma \epsilon \alpha u \tau \delta v$ (gnōthi seauton) or 'know thyself.'
 With focus on the historical origin of Philosophy in Ancient Greece, this course covers the thought of Plato and Aristotle in dialogue with St. Thomas Aquinas, Descartes, Hume, and Jean-Paul Sartre, treating key aspects of human nature relating to knowledge (epistemology), body and soul (philosophical anthropology), the good (ethics), and the divine (metaphysics).